Smart Ball: Plot

 A young boy named Jerry was a prince and ruler of a kingdom but has been transformed into a blob by a mysterious witch at the behest of his jealous brother, Tom, who has a crush on the young princess Emi.

 Development and release

 Smart Ball was co-developed by Game Freak and System Sacom.

 The entire storyline from the game, as well as all the towns in levels, were removed in the North American version.
 However, there is an English fan-made translation patch that can be applied on a Japanese ROM and played on an emulator.

 Reception

 Smart Ball was met with positive reception from critics.
 On release, Famitsu scored the Super Famicom version of the game a 25 out of 40.
-In contrast, however, British magazine Super Play gave the Super Famicom version a 6 out of 10 score, stating that game is a "run-of-the-mill platform game with only its blob-shaped hero to distinguish it from the crowd.
+British magazine Super Play gave the Super Famicom version 6 out of 10, stating that game is a "run-of-the-mill platform game with only its blob-shaped hero to distinguish it from the crowd.
 We reckon it seems pretty average."
 The game also won the Digital Content Association's AVA Multimedia Grand Prix Award for character design.